-Nursing Adjunct Master of Science in Nursing, University of Arizona Bachelor of Science in Public Health, University of Arizona
+Nursing Adjunct Master of Science in Nursing, University of Arizona Bachelor of Science in Public Health.
+University of Arizona

-Alicia Copeland, MSN, RN
+Katherine Cuddy, MSN, RN

-Nursing Faculty Master of Science in Nursing: Pediatric Nurse Practitioner, University of Hawaii at Manoa Bachelor of Science in Nursing, University of North Florida
+Nursing Adjunct Master of Science in Nursing, Cambridge College Bachelor of Science in Nursing, St. Joseph's College